Faculty Led UMass Lowell Courses Abroad

 .
 Apply and Learn more.

-Summer 2015 - Travel, Tourism, Exile-Writing About Place in Dublin, Ireland
+Summer 2015 -Writing About Culture and Travel, Tourism and Exile in Dublin, Ireland

 Travel and study this summer in Dublin, Ireland with professor Jonathan Silverman and Dublin City University's Mater Dei Institute professor Michael Hinds.
 Explore the relationships between culture, geography, history, writing and literature.
 Read literature about the way writers experience travel.
 Check out this program's 2013 blog